threalyn/encouragingbot/README.md

 A telegram bot that will send cute dog and cat photos, quotes and jokes to the user.

-Makes use of different API to generate random photos and lines.
+Makes use of different API to generate random photos and quotes.

 Find the Telegram bot at [@Encouragingcute_bot](https://t.me/Encouragingcute_bot)